R35007/Fake-Response/README.md

 **`fakeResponse.createRoute([params])`**

-Creats a new route with specific middleware or delay
+Create a new route with specific middleware or delay

 #### Params